 “All is number,” says Pythagoras.

 If we discard the idealistic part of it, we will find its truth in life itself.
-Life is also a mathematical function, simple at first glance but full of possibilities in hindsight.
-Since childhood, I have loved solving intriguing math problems, a hobby I obtained from playing math puzzles.
+To me, life is also a mathematical function, simple at first glance but full of possibilities in hindsight.
+Since childhood, I’ve loved solving intriguing math problems, a hobby I obtained from playing math puzzles.
 Over time, mathematical thinking has become an indispensable part of who I am.

 Simply consider the function: y = a^x + b.

 Assume “a” is greater than 1.

 The graph will always pass the point (0,1).